kpsdev1/The-Recipe-Blog/TESTING.md

 ### JavaScript
 - The Javascript file was put through Jshint code validator to see if there were any errors.
 Jshint can be found [here](https://jshint.com/).
-- The first screenshot was the orginal Javascript that I was using for the Settimeout but for some reason it was giving a **Uncaught typeError** in the console, even though the site was working fine.
+- The first screenshot was the orginal Javascript that I was using for SetTimeout but for some reason it was giving a **Uncaught typeError** in the console, even though the site was working fine.
 I tried many ways to get rid of the error but I could not so then I eventually found a way to do it with Jquery.
 I have left the screenshot in for reference as to how I was first doing it.
 The second screenshot is the current JS that I am using and it has no errors.

 ![JS Validator screenshot](readme-docs/images/js-testing.jpg)